huangli712/iQIST/docs/src/ch03/create.md

 * [solver.ctqmc.in](../ch04/in_ctqmc.md) // Configuration file for CT-QMC quantum impurity solvers.

 Besides the *solver.ctqmc.in* file, some quantum impurity solvers also require the *atom.cix* file as input.
 You can use the **JASMINE** component to generate it.
-The necessary input file for the **JASMINE** component is *atom.config.in*.
+The necessary input file for the **JASMINE** component is *solver.atomic.in*.
 For more details about it, please read:

-* [atom.config.in](../ch05/in_atom.md) // Configuration file for the atomic eigenvalue problem solver.
+* [solver.atomic.in](../ch05/in_atom.md) // Configuration file for the atomic eigenvalue problem solver.

 ---

 **Method 2**:

-Another approach is to use the *u\_ctqmc.py* and *u\_atomic.py* to generate the *solver.ctqmc.in* and *atom.config.in* files, respectively.
+Another approach is to use the *u\_ctqmc.py* and *u\_atomic.py* to generate the *solver.ctqmc.in* and *solver.atomic.in* files, respectively.
 In this approach, you have to write some python scripts.
 Don't worry about it.
 It is a trivial task.
 Please see

 * [Scripts] // Python scripts.